Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Appendices

 \subsubsection{Proof of Lemma \ref{AnalysisofV:PropertiesandtheHamilton-Jacobi-BellmanEquation-Section3-Lemma3}}

 \begin{proof}

 Since $S_{t}$ is non-decreasing and left continuous, it can be written as

 where $S_{t}^{c}$ is a continuous and non-decreasing function.
 Take a non-negative continuously differentiable function $u$\ in $\mathbf{[}x^{\ast}\mathbf{,\infty)}$.
+Note that $dS^{c}_{t}$ represents the continuous increments to $S$.
 Since the function $e^{-\delta t}u(x)$ is continuously differentiable in $\mathbf{[}x^{\ast}\mathbf{,\infty)}$, using the expression \eqref{Appendix A: Mathematical Proofs-Equation12} and the change of variables formula for finite variation processes (see, for instance, \cite{Book:Protter1992}), we can write

 One can also write,

 Analogously to Proposition 2.12 in \cite{Book:Azcue2014}, we have that $M_{T}$ is a martingale with zero expectation.
 Hence, from \eqref{Appendix A: Mathematical Proofs-Equation13} and \eqref{Appendix A: Mathematical Proofs-Equation14} we obtain the result. \end{proof}